-Akpo field - 5 infill wells
+Akpo field - 2 infill wells

-The operator is currently evaluating 5 infill wells to be drilled in 2025.
-The wells are contingent on the 4DM4 seismic currently underway.
-Estimated recovery is approximately 5 MMbbl and 10 Bcf per well, however, the well locations are not yet firm.
-Drilling is currently scheduled for 4Q 2025 to 1Q 2026, with first production in mid-2026.
-RISC has classified the project as Development Pending.
+The operator is currently evaluating 2 infill wells to be drilled in 2026.
+The wells were identified as 'partially flooded' using the 4D-M4 seismic data and require further technical analysis to progress.
+Estimated recovery for the 2 wells are 3 and 4.4 MMbbl of light oil, on a 2C basis.
+Drilling is currently scheduled for 3Q 2026 to 4Q 2026, with first production proposed in 3Q-2026.
+Given the likely water ingress and further technical work required, RISC has classified the project as Development Unclarified.